All Episodes

 And now it's her turn to realize her destiny, regardless what her destiny might mean for America.

-And that I believe as much as we need oxygen to breathe.
+And that, I believe, as much as we need oxygen to breathe.

-I often said if I ever got you on the phone rush, I was going to give you a great big thank you.
+I often said, if I ever got you on the phone rush, I was going to give you a great big thank you because years ago when you were on TV, I bought all four of my boys and my husband one of the rush ties.

 Yeah.

-I sent them to your uh the wrong place, the radio or the television station for you to sign them and send them back to me by Christmas.
+I sent them to your the wrong place, the radio or the television station for you to sign them and send them back to me by Christmas.

-Well, I didn't get them, I didn't get them.
+Well, I didn't get them.

 I called and called and called, and finally I got somebody at the television station.